nd2014-public/domoticz-androidtv-plugin/README.md

 ### Prerequisite on AndroidTV

 Do not forget to go to Settings > About.
 Click 7 times on "Build" to activate developper mode.
-Then go to Developper tools and set debug mode on.
+Then go to Developper tools and set usb debug mode on.
-You have to be connected through WiFi.

 ### Plugin installation